styopdev/webpack-interview-questions/README.md

 * What is loader in webpack

     A: Loaders are transformations that are applied on the source code of a module. webpack supports modules written in a variety of languages and preprocessors, via loaders.
 Loaders describe to webpack how to process non-javaScript modules and include these dependencies into your bundles.

-The webpack community has built loaders for a wide variety of popular languages and language processors.
+* Do loaders work in synchronous or asynchronous way?

+  A: Both.
+Loaders can work synchronous or asynchronous.

 * Describe plugin in webpack